kbali1/cse15l-lab-reports/LabReport3.md

 ### 2. grep -c string filename
 https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/

 The command line `grep -c` counts how many lines have the string in the file.
+If you want to find how many lines in a text contain a certain word, then use the `grep -c` command option.

     $ grep -c "increased" rr74.txt
       28

 The line above counts how many times the string "increased" appear in a line and counts those lines.
 It then returns the count.
 It doesn't matter if the string is "increased" or "increasedly".
 As long as the string has the word "increased" in it, it counts that line.